g0-group/Audits/AdExNetwork.md

 In protocol specification (https://github.com/AdExNetwork/adex-protocol/tree/4e5794bc837f69ee1741ff8c1ec5112edecf5197#layer-2) it is declared that all states have to be authored by "lead validator" which is technically defined as address in the `validators` array of the `ChannelLibrary.Channel` atruct with index `0`.
 This requirement however isn't enforced in the state validation process implemented in the `AdExCore.channelWithdraw` function.

+### response

+we acknowledge that this would be a clear improvement to safety, and we will implement it in a subsequent version: https://github.com/AdExNetwork/adex-protocol-eth/issues/68

 ### 2. Failure modes of the validator consensus protocol

 Safety fault tolerance (consensus won't break if):